 We will now build a simple Requirements Model in our project.
 Firstly, let's select one of the Requirements Perspectives.
-From the Perspectives menu, choose 'Requirements | Requirements'.
+From the 'Perspectives' menu, choose 'Requirements | Requirements'.

-After selecting the Requirements Perspective, the Model Wizard is displayed in the main workspace area, offering just a selection of basic Requirements model patterns.
-Firstly, we should choose where in the model, this new content will be added.
-Click on the folder icon beside the 'Add To:' field at the bottom of the Model Wizard page, then choose the Model root node and click on the OK button.
-Now, let's select the pattern 'Two Level Requirement Hierarchy' and click on the Create Pattern button.
+After we select the Requirements Perspective, the Model Builder dialog is displayed, offering just a selection of basic Requirement model patterns.
+Firstly, we should choose where in the model this new content will be added.
+Click on the folder icon beside the 'Parent:' field at the top of the Model Builder dialog, then choose the Model root node and click on the OK button.
+Now, let's select the pattern 'Two Level Requirement Hierarchy' and click on the Create Model(s) button.